LeoVen/C-Macro-Collections/Documentation.md

         // Allocation failed
         return 1;

+    // List is ready to be used

-    // Be sure to free its resources l_free(int_list);
+    // Be sure to free its resources later l_free(int_list);
 }
 ```